 Dogs with outdoor residences in four-season locales

-Finally, a number of factors, ranging from your dog’s size, his coat type and length, and his outdoor shelter, will affect the amount of food he needs.
+Finally, a number of factors, ranging from your dog’s size, his or her coat type and length, and their outdoor shelter, will affect the amount of food he or she needs.

 It’s not only about the cold (and snow)